tomli380576/yabob-docs/dev-docs/dev-setup.md

 3. Now you can run the bot with the fundamental functionalities using this command: (**Don't forget the space between the 2 dashes and `noExtensions`**)

     ```bash
-    npm run prod -- noExtensions=true
-    ```

-4. For development, fill in `src/environment/development.json`, then run this (separates your dev credentials from production credentials):

-    ```bash
     npm run dev -- noExtensions=true
     ```

-## Step 3.
+## Step 4.
 Setting up extensions (optional)

 Right now you have a functioning YABOB!
 To make YABOB more useful and customizable, we developed the extensions feature in v4.
-YABOB comes with 3 built in extensions:
+YABOB comes with 2 built in extensions:

 1. **Google Sheet Logging**

-   Utilizes Google Sheets to track:

-   1. Tutor/helper attendance and make sure they are following their schedules.
-   2. Provides insights to how many help sessions are being held.
+   Utilizes Google Sheets to track tutor/helper attendance and make sure they are following their schedules, as well as providing insights to how many help sessions are being held.
-    <p></p>

-2. **Firebase Backup**

-   Utilizes [Google Firebase Database](https://firebase.google.com/) to backup server data.
-In case the bot crashes or accidentally shut down, the most recent snapshot will be stored in firebase and ready to be restored on next startup.

-3. **Session Calendar**
+2. **Session Calendar**

-    Utilizes Google Calendar to display upcoming help sessions in the queue.
+    Utilizes Google Calendar to display upcoming help sessions in the queue so that students can easily see when the next office hour session will happen.

 ### Ignoring Credentials in Git